gradient-pulse/phi-mesh/experiments/pre_metric_extensions/README.md

 - `dialogues/2026-03-16_temporal_unit_and_embedded_llm_dialogue.md`
 - `dialogues/2026-03-17_temporal_unit_proto_and_ud_swarm_dialogue`
 - `dialogues/2026-03-18_temporal_unit_agency_and_sleep_dialogue.md`
+- `dialogues/2026-03-19_tu_plus_awareness_support_dialogue.md`

 These notes preserve:
 - the transition from Codex failure analysis to pre-metric extension claims
-- the distinction between local compliance and whole-object fit
 - the emergence of the temporal-unit hypothesis
-- the temporal unit as a nearly mindless coherence-seeking swarm
+- the temporal unit as a mindless choreography mapper
-- the link from temporal grounding to action and AI agency
-- the possibility that a temporally rich intelligence may require sleep-like reset phases
+- the introduction of TU+ as a specialized awareness-support layer
+- the shift toward prompt-instantiated architecture before software-instantiated architecture
+- video as a first serious input path for time-and-simultaneity-aware testing

 ---